GoogleCloudPlatform/functions-framework-ruby/README.md

 ## For more information

-See the examples directory for additional examples, and consult https://rubydoc.info/gems/functions_framework for full reference documentation.
+ *  See the `examples` directory for additional examples
+ *  Consult https://rubydoc.info/gems/functions_framework for full reference
+    documentation.